mjhong0708/amp/docs/theory.rst

 with parameters :math:`\lambda`, :math:`\eta`, and :math:`\zeta`, which again can be chosen to build more elements of a feature vector.

-There is an alternative angular symmetry function that takes into account the triplet configurations inside the cutoff sphere where the distance :math:`i,j,k` is larger than the cutoff radius making them more appropriate for larger larger atomic separations.
+There is an alternative angular symmetry function that ignores the separation between atoms :math:`j` and :math:`k`; this can be better behaved than the previous function.

 .. math::
   G_{i}^{III}=2^{1-\zeta}\sum^{\tiny{\begin{array}{c} \text{atoms j, k within }R_c\\